cesarecamurani/BitCesy/README.md

 # BitCesy

-A basic cryptocurrency realised in JavaScript
+A basic cryptocurrency realised in JavaScript - tested with🌜JanuS🌛